This guidance is not award-year-specific and applies across award years.

 These are the factors that schools must consider when awarding HEERF I grants to students under the CARES Act.

-Use of Funds: Under the CARES Act, and as stated in the Recipient's Funding Certification and Agreement for Grants to Students, HEERF grants to students are intended to go DIRECTLY TO STUDENTS for their expenses related to the disruption of campus operations due to Coronavirus, such as food, housing, course materials, technology, health care, and child-care expenses.
-Any application process or policies and procedures that you have need to meet this singular goal.
+Use of Funds: Until passage of the CRRSAA, under the CARES Act, and as stated in the Recipient's Funding Certification and Agreement for Grants to Students, HEERF I grants to students were intended to go DIRECTLY TO STUDENTS for their expenses related to the disruption of campus operations due to Coronavirus, such as food, housing, course materials, technology, health care, and child-care expenses.
+Any application process or policies and procedures that you had needed to meet this singular goal.

-The April 21, 2020 Frequently Asked Questions makes it clear that HEERF grants to students cannot be applied toward the student's outstanding balance at the school, stating, "The disbursement of the emergency financial aid grant to the student must remain unencumbered by the institution; debts, charges, fees, or other amounts owed to the institution may not be deducted from the emergency financial aid grant."
-This means you cannot pay outstanding charges on the student's account even if you have the student's permission to do so.
+The April 21, 2020 Frequently Asked Questions made it clear that HEERF I grants to students could not be applied toward the student's outstanding balance at the school, stating, "The disbursement of the emergency financial aid grant to the student must remain unencumbered by the institution; debts, charges, fees, or other amounts owed to the institution may not be deducted from the emergency financial aid grant."
+This meant that you could not pay outstanding charges on the student's account even if you had the student's permission to do so.

 Student Grant Applications or Forms: Institutions must identify students who have incurred expenses related to the disruption of campus operations due to COVID-19.
 There is no requirement in the law to have an application or a form to apply for these grants.
 You only need to be able to justify that the student has expenses related to the disruption of campus operations due to Coronavirus.
 Whether you create an application or a form for your students is up to your school.
 Likewise, any signature requirements are up to your school, and because this is not our area of Title IV expertise, NASFAA does not review or approve signatures or signature processes.
 Refer to AskRegs Q&A, Are Electronic Signatures Acceptable For Non-Loan Financial Aid Documents?